-System Map: LCD Panel Open - Model A
+LCD Panel Open - Model A

 The use of any portable electronic transmission devices aboard aircraft is usually prohibited.
-Make sure the 3G/4G/WLAN/Bluetooth module(s) are OFF if you are using the computer aboard aircraft.
+Make sure the WLAN, Bluetooth & 3G/4G module(s) are OFF if you are using the computer aboard aircraft by putting the system in to Airplane Mode (see Table, on page 1 - 13).